-In English, if I make a grammar mistake there is a pretty good change you can still understand me.
+In English, if I make a grammar mistake there is a pretty good chance you can still understand me.

 But if you make a grammar mistake in Ruby, or any other programming language, you are going to get an error.

 I’m telling you this is because I don’t want you to give up early if you’re seeing a lot of error messages & if things don’t make a lot of sense.